List of Sanrio characters: Keroppi (1988)

 Keroppi has appeared in video games, including Kero Kero Keroppi no Bouken Nikki, Kero Kero Keroppi no Daibouken, and Sanrio World Smash Ball!.
+In 2019 and 2021, a character and items with designs inspired by Keroppi were featured in the Sanrio Animal Crossing Amiibo card series, as well as in a Sanrio themed event in Animal Crossing: Pocket Camp.
 He has also appeared in several animated series.
 In Japanese, Keroppi was voiced by Yoshiko Matsuo.
 In English, he was voiced by Jill Frappier in Keroppi and Friends, Kira Vincent-Davis in Hello Kitty's Animation Theater, Sarah Hauser in The Adventures of Hello Kitty and Friends, and Georgie Kidder in Hello Kitty and Friends Supercute Adventures.